ch007m/r-d/kubecf/README.md

 ```

 **NOTE**: The pod will fail to be created as currently there is a x508 certificate authority issue which has been reported [here](https://github.com/cloudfoundry-incubator/kubecf/issues/487)

+## Backlog of issues

+- `CF Push` - X509 certificate issue : https://github.com/cloudfoundry-incubator/kubecf/issues/487
+- `kubecf-diego` - Diego fails to start on K8s when it is used instead of `Eirini` with `Kind`: https://github.com/cloudfoundry-incubator/kubecf/issues/484
+- `kubecf-diego-api-0` pod is crashing due to x509 certificate issue using externalIP top k8s - : https://github.com/cloudfoundry-incubator/kubecf/issues/483

 ## Interesting references